 As for your existing customers, a value-based price model will enable you to scale with the customers over time.
 From the customer’s point of view, it is also a great way to share the risk between customer and provider.
 Instead of paying a considerable sum up-front, the customers start by paying less, hopefully getting value from using the product and growing over time.

 When we assess customer value, we typically categorize value into three different buckets:

 1. Revenue gain: Can the customer earn more revenue by using your product?

 2. Cost reduction: Can the customer reduce their costs by using your product?

 3. Emotional gain: Can the customer get some intangible value from using your product?

-Written By: Magnus B. Willumsen, Senior Investment Manager at Viking Venture
+Written By: Magnus B. Willumsen, Investment Director at Viking Venture

 Get insights on how to scale your business.
-Learn how to improve organic growth, hire the right team, reduce churn, set your pricing right and accelerate through aquisitions.
+Learn how to improve organic growth, hire the right team, reduce churn, set your pricing right and accelerate through acquisitions.